 harm of coffee consumption.
 My personal thought is that one cup a day

 could be of benefit, but drinking three or more cups a day could have adverse

 effects on the cardiovascular system and could cause shallow sleep or serious

 Some people drink coffee for appetite suppression.

 Coffee contains several biologically active compounds, which may have either beneficial or harmful effects on the cardiovascular system.
 On the plus side, it is a rich source of chlorogenic acid and antioxidants, which are thought to be protective, but in people with hypertension its bad effect on blood pressure appears to cancel this out.
-Long term use does not seem to increase blood pressure.
+Long term use of one cup a day does not seem to increase blood pressure.

 Drinking coffee lowers the risk of developing cancer of the oral cavity or throat, at least in the general population of Japan.
 American Journal of Epidemiology, December 15, 2008.
 Drinking coffee appears to lower the risk of developing liver cancer.